rakshit-singh/ECommerce-Sales-Data-Analysis/README.md

 From the image, we can see that there in no signifact in monthly average revenue with coupon use and without coupon use which also confirms the results of the hypothesis testing.

 ### **Q15**
+To check if purchase behaviours differ significantly across locations, we will use ANOVA statistical test.
+We will check for purchase behaviour(order value and order frequency) across locations.
+The results for the same are:
+**ANOVA for order value across locations: F-value = 2.8361212203128505, p-value = 0.02296323645910237**
+The f and p values show that the order values vary significantly across locations.

+**ANOVA for frequency across locations: F-value = 566.0589430758187, p-value = 0.0**
+These values show that the difference in order values across locations is highly significant.
+So, we can conclude that customers in some cities are placing much more orders than the customers in other places.

 ### **Q16**
 **The correlation value between the transaction frequency(transactions per month) and the tenure_months is -0.40274277057546637**